Definitions

 Screening Costs

-Although UF Human Resources Services pays for screening of UF employees, the costs of background screening for volunteers and county employees are the responsibility of the UF/IFAS Extension program or respective UF/IFAS units.
+Although UF Human Resources pays for screening of UF employees, the costs of background screening for volunteers and county employees are the responsibility of the UF/IFAS Extension program or respective UF/IFAS units.

 Volunteer Files

-Interactions with Youth (aka Two Deep Policy)
+Interactions with Youth (aka Two-Deep Policy)

 4-H faculty, staff, and volunteers will eliminate private one-on-one interactions with youth.
-Program coordinators will ensure they always have two authorized, level 2 enrolled individuals present during any interactions with youth.
+Program coordinators will ensure they always have two authorized, Level 2, enrolled individuals present during any interactions with youth.
 In situations that require personal conferences, the meeting is to be conducted in view of other adults.
 This policy includes the transportation and virtual learning of youth participants as part of a 4-H program.
 One of the two authorized adults should be 21 years of age or older.

 Interactions with Youth Virtually

-Need Help
+Additional Help

 Leadership for 4-H Youth Development programs is provided at the following levels by these individuals:

-County: UF/IFAS Extension 4-H Agent
+- County: UF/IFAS Extension 4-H agent

-Extension Administrative Districts: 4-H Regional Specialized Agents
+- Extension Administrative Districts: 4-H regional specialized agents